hoprnet/ct-research/ct-dApp/README.md

 ### Requirements

-To execute the script called "ct.py" you need to:
+To execute the module called "ct" you need to:

 1. Setup a virtual environment